Diamond West Midlands: North Birmingham Busways

 North Birmingham Busways was a small bus operator established in the mid-1990s, and based near Erdington.
 Its services operated throughout North Birmingham, using, in the main, a distinctive livery of green and cream.

 In addition to bus services, the company also offered PCV training.

-On 18 June 2007 it was purchased by Rotala.
-On 20 August 2007 the bus service operations and vehicles transferred to Rotala's Central Connect subsidiary.
+On 18 June 2007, North Birmingham Busways was purchased by Rotala.
+On 20 August 2007, the bus services and vehicles were transferred to Rotala's Central Connect subsidiary.

 Zak's

 Zak's Bus and Coach Services was founded in Great Barr by Kevin Fazakarley in 1978.
-In October 2006 the business was purchased by Rotala subsidiary Flights Hallmark, and although the original plan was to transfer the assets and operations to Flights Hallmark, contract issues necessitated the continuation of the Zak's legal entity, the company being renamed Central Connect Limited in April 2007.
+In October 2006, the business was purchased by Rotala subsidiary Flights Hallmark, and although the original plan was to transfer the assets and operations to Flights Hallmark, contract issues necessitated the continuation of the Zak's legal entity, the company being renamed Central Connect Limited in April 2007.

 Rotala relocated the operation to Flights Hallmark's Aston depot, merging with an existing West Midlands Passenger Transport Executive contracted service previously awarded to Flights.
 The Aston depot has since closed with all operations being moved to other Diamond Bus depots across the West Midlands.

 Claribel Coaches

-In January 2022, the purchase of Claribel Coaches of Birmingham was announced allowing the current owners to focus on the associated Birmingham International Coaches business.
+In January 2022, the purchase of Claribel Coaches of Birmingham was announced, allowing the current owners to focus on the associated Birmingham International Coaches business.
 Diamond confirmed that the Claribels name would not be retained and all services and buses would be operated under the Diamond Bus name from April 2022.
 A number of routes, however, were transferred to National Express West Midlands due to the expiration of the tenders operated on behalf of TfWM.